Thursday, April 18

 Talk about UFOs

 POLSON — The North Lake County Public Library, 2 First Ave.
-E, will host the Montana Conversations program “Montana UFOs and Extraterrestrials” with Joan Bird on Friday, April 26.
+E, will host the Montana Conversations program “Montana UFOs and Extraterrestrials” with Joan Bird on Friday, April 26, at 5:30.
 The presentation is free and open to the public.
 Montana is home to some of the most significant, well-documented, and interesting UFO reports in the history of ufology.
 Bird gives a short course in UFO literacy, using Montana events to illustrate different aspects of the phenomenon.
 Montana seems to be a place where there is a lot of historical UFO activity.
 The audience is invited to share their own or their family’s stories.
 For more information, please call 406-883-8225.

 Saturday, April 27

 Golf, support CASA

 POLSON — Join the 13th annual CASA Golf Scramble at the Polson Golf Course on Saturday, April 27.
 Golf team registrations and business sponsorships are available.
 For more information call 406-883-0158 or email: email@example.com.

 Spring concert includes hand bell, voice choirs